a-lud/sea-snake-selection/README.md

 # Sea snake selection

-This repository contains the code relating to the assembly, annotation and genomic investigation into the *Hydrophis* snakes *H. major*, *H. ornatus*, *H. curtus (West).* and *H. elegans*.
-The repository is organised into sub-directories, each of which contains the code used in the analyses, along with a description of the overall approach.
+This repository contains the code relating to the assembly, annotation and genomic investigation into the newly sampled *Hydrophis* snakes *H. major*, *H. ornatus*, *H. curtus (West)* and *H. elegans* (along with already existing *Hydrophis* and terrestrial samples).
+The repository is organised into sub-directories, each of which contains the code used in the analyses, along with a summary of the overall approach.

 The approximate order of the analyses are below: